-The musical, written by Lynn Ahrens, Stephen Flaherty, and Terrence McNally, shows us how this man has found himself in this position.
+The musical, adapted by Lynn Ahrens, Stephen Flaherty, and Terrence McNally from the film written by Barry Devlin, shows us how this man has found himself in this position.
 Told mostly in flashback, it is partly an indictment of archaic and homophobic hierarchies, partly a highly personal journey of one man vainly attempting to find love, and partly an homage to the healing power of theatre.
 It is a promising concept, but unlike, say, the threesome’s vibrant, beautiful and painful adaptation of Ragtime, it pulls too many punches (once quite literally) to be fully successful.

 I’m a huge fan of Ahrens and Flaherty.
 Ragtime and Once on This Island are two of my all-time favorite shows, and I also thoroughly enjoyed Seussical and Anastasia.
 Thus I was definitely looking forward to seeing this one.
 With a book by gay icon McNally and direction by the talented Donterrio Johnson, it was right near the top of my fall “must-see” list.
 And that opening scene, which also contains a visual that includes the dreamlike figure of Wilde himself, certainly draws us into a show that focuses on the role that the theatre plays in helping this one gay man dealing with the “love that dare not speak its name.”
 Ultimately, though, neither element ends up feeling as powerful as it might have.